Henry E. Hudson: Legal career

 Hudson's legal career had its roots in Republican Party politics.
 He became Assistant Commonwealth's Attorney in Arlington County, Virginia from 1974 to 1979, and subsequently served as Assistant United States Attorney for the Eastern District of Virginia from 1978 to 1979.
 He was in private practice with multiple different law firms from 1991 to 1992, 1994 to 1996, and from 1996 to 1998.
 From 1995 to 1997 he was a broadcaster for WWRC AM 980 and from 1997 to 1998 he served as the president of the Heritage Bank in McLean, Virginia.
 After a year in private practice, Hudson was elected Commonwealth's Attorney for Arlington County in 1980 as a Republican, and served until 1986.

 During his career as a prosecutor, Hudson earned a reputation as a "hard-line and zealous crime fighter" nicknamed "Hang 'Em High Henry".
 Early in his career, Hudson stated: "I live to put people in jail."
-In what Hudson described as a "career-defining case", he prosecuted David Vazquez, a mentally retarded Arlington resident, for a 1984 rape and murder.
+In what Hudson described as a "career-defining case", he prosecuted David Vazquez, an intellectually disabled Arlington resident, for a 1984 rape and murder.
 Hudson's prosecution was based on a confession given by Vazquez after repeated interrogations, despite the fact that semen found at the crime scene did not match Vazquez.
 Threatened by Hudson with the death penalty, Vazquez submitted an Alford plea and was sentenced to 30 years in prison.
 However, inconsistencies in the case led detectives to continue to pursue leads, ultimately linking Timothy Wilson Spencer, a serial killer, to the murder.
 Vazquez, who had already served 5 years in prison, was exonerated by Hudson's successor.
 Faced with the evidence of wrongful conviction, Hudson wrote of Vazquez in his memoirs: "I certainly wish him the best, and regret what happened.
 However I offer no apologies."

 Hudson was one of the lead prosecutors of the Lyndon LaRouche criminal trials in the mid-1980s.